choks87/password-policy-bundle/README.md

 Choks\PasswordPolicy\PasswordPolicy::class => ['all' => true],
 ```

-If you are using doctrine, when generating schema, a table for storing Password History will be installed
+If you are using doctrine and DBAL storage, when generating schema, a table for storing Password History will be installed
 automatically.
 If don't, you will need to [create it manually](#table-for-storing-history).
-Currently, only dbal storage is supported.

 # Usage
 Before we dig, let's explain how it works.
 First, you can use validation against policy on any object as long